argarak/argarak.github.io/contents/articles/nexus-evolution/index.md

 At least with this one the links are easy to read.
 However, they are too large.
 The whole site is pretty much empty and abandoned.

 The logo at the top is the same logo we saw earlier, but this time with curly brackets, for no good reason whatsoever.
-And I licensed it by the GPL because a ~40 odd line HTML file and a CSS file of approximately the same size should be licensed by a strong copyleft license, because why not!
+And I licensed it by the GPL because a ~40 odd line HTML file and a CSS file of approximately the same size should be licensed by a strong copyleft licence, because why not!

 By the way, these are from 2015!
 I'm amazed the amount of progress I made with my website, it really amazing to see how terrible websites can eventually become good ones.

-Actually, at the time, I did not refer to these sites as Argarak's Nexus, the source for the most recent one shown was called "some_website".
+~~Actually, at the time, I did not refer to these sites as Argarak's Nexus, the source for the most recent one shown was called "some_website".~~ (Totally false since you see the words “Argarak’s Nexus” on the top of the site!)

 Of course, I made many little abandoned blogs (i.e [https://argarak.wordpress.com](https://argarak.wordpress.com)) but I will not cover them because they are pretty boring and not very progressive of the Nexus we have today.